 Anyone is welcome to submit content to ScienceBasedMedicine.org, regardless of credentials.
 We’ll publish anything we think is interesting, relevant, scientifically sound, and, of course, well-written.
 (The less editing we need to do, the better.)
-The volunteer editorial staff looks at all promising submissions: an informal peer-review process that has two steps, a screening step and a “rough and ready” peer review process in which at least three of our editors evaluate the submission.
+The volunteer editorial staff looks at all promising submissions using an informal peer-review process that has two steps, a screening step by our managing editor and a “rough and ready” peer review step in which at least three of our editors evaluate the submission.

-Submit your article by email directly to David Gorski ([email protected]), the managing editor.
-If he thinks it’s got any potential, he’ll distribute it to the editorial staff for further consideration.
-Please note that none of us are paid, and most of us have demanding day jobs, which means that, more frequently than we would like, the process is not as fast as we would like.
+Submit your article by email directly to Dr. Gorski ([email protected]), the managing editor.
+If he thinks it has potential, he will distribute it to the editorial staff for further consideration.
+Please note that none of the editors are paid for our work on SBM, and most of us have demanding day jobs.
+That means that, more frequently than we would like, the process is less than optimal and not as fast as bloggers (or we) would like.
 (For instance, if Dr. Gorski is working against an NIH grant deadline, you might not hear for a while, because trying to keep his lab afloat trumps his extracurricular activities on SBM.)
 Try to be patient.
 If your post is time-sensitive (e.g., about a current medical story that will be of much less interest if it’s not published quickly), please let us know.
-We make no guarantees, but we’ll try to speed the process along.
+We make no guarantees, but in such a case we will try to speed the process along.

-Like all publications, SBM gets many irrelevant submissions.
+Like most publications, SBM gets too many irrelevant submissions.
 We urge you to read our content before submitting.
-If you haven’t read at least a dozen of our posts, you almost certainly will not “grok” what we are about.
-Remember, SBM is not a general medical blog.
-Perfectly good submissions providing medical information (e.g., guidelines on how to manage diabetes; suggestions for exercise or diet; listicles on how to improve your sleep, etc.) that would be just fine in a more general medical blog will damned near certainly be rejected by Dr. Gorski at the screening step and never even make it to our informal peer review by three editors.
+If you haven’t read at least a dozen of our posts, you almost certainly will not “get” the zeitgeist of what this blog are about.
+SBM is not a general medical blog.
+Perfectly good submissions providing medical information that would be just fine in a more general medical blog (e.g., guidelines on how to manage diabetes; suggestions for exercise or diet; listicles on how to improve your sleep, etc.) will almost certainly be rejected by Dr. Gorski at the screening step and never even make it to our informal peer review.
 It’s nothing personal.
 It’s just that general medical posts are not what SBM is about and not what we publish.

 Most relevant posts that we reject are usually rejected for poor quality of writing and/or thinking.